lbr88/bazarr_autotranslate/README.md

             - TO_LANGUAGES=<languages>
             - LOG_LEVEL=info
             # any other configuration needed
+        ports:
+            - "6700:6700"  # Web UI port
         volumes:
             # if logs are wanted
             - ./logs:/usr/src/app/logs
 ```

+## Web Interface

+The application includes a web interface for real-time monitoring and control of translation queues.

+**Features:**
+- View all items in the queue(s) in real-time
+- See series and movies queues side-by-side (when dual queue mode is enabled)
+- Force a manual scan at any time
+- Move items to the top of the queue for priority processing
+- Auto-refresh every 5 seconds (can be toggled off)

+**Access:** Open your browser to `http://localhost:6700` (or the port configured via `WEB_UI_PORT`)

+**Port Configuration:**
+- Default port: `6700`
+- Configure via `WEB_UI_PORT` environment variable
+- Disable web UI by setting `WEB_UI=false`

+**Docker Port Mapping:**
+Make sure to expose the port in your docker-compose.yml as shown in the example above.

 ## Contributing